ravi-rajyaguru15/Project-03-terraform-cicd-observability-pipeline/README.md

 ---

+## What This Project Project Demonstrates

+- End-to-end automation: Provisioned AWS infrastructure entirely via Terraform, including EKS, IAM, VPC, and networking layers — no manual AWS setup.
+- CI/CD pipeline ownership: Built a GitHub Actions pipeline for zero-touch infrastructure provisioning and app deployment.
+- Kubernetes orchestration at scale: Deployed and debugged Secrets, PVCs, initContainers, and Ingress in a multi-service setup.
+- Production-grade monitoring: Enabled full-stack observability using Prometheus and Grafana (via Helm) with working dashboards.
+- Practical DevOps problem-solving: Independently solved real-world issues around IAM bindings, storage drivers, init sequencing, and crash loops.
+- Clean, modular system architecture: Separated IaC, app manifests, secrets, CI, and legacy layers for maintainability and reuse.

+---

 ## Final Thoughts

-This project was not just about building a working infrastructure pipeline — it was about proving full-cycle ownership of modern DevOps workflows.
+This project was not only a demonstration of building end-to-end infrastructure — it was a test of full-cycle ownership, system design, and debugging under realistic constraints.
 Every component in this system, from VPC routing to CI automation to monitoring dashboards, was individually understood, implemented, and validated.

 Rather than relying on out-of-the-box scaffolding or third-party abstractions, all infrastructure was written independently using Terraform, and every Kubernetes resource was deployed and debugged directly through version-controlled manifests.
 This includes realistic challenges such as IAM policy attachment, storage driver configuration, initContainer sequencing, and load balancer integration — each of which required non-trivial debugging and architectural decisions.